About

 Bio

 Amanda Smithivas (b.
 2003, Chicago) is a sculptor and undergraduate student at the Milwaukee Institute of Art & Design.
-She is best known for her stained glass and bronze sculptures, which combine decorative aesthetics with contemporary sensibilities.
-Amanda has exhibited in several group exhibitions including the Museum of Contemporary Art Chicago, IL; Var Small Works Gallery, WI; New York Arts Program, NY; and the John Michael Kohler Arts Center, WI (forthcoming).
-She recently completed a 15-week studio residency with the New York Arts Program, and will soon be a participant in the Pool V Cohort + Workshop.
+She is best known for her stained glass and bronze sculptures, which combine decorative aesthetics with contemporary themes.
+Amanda has exhibited work in group exhibitions at museums and galleries including the Museum of Contemporary Art Chicago, IL; John Michael Kohler Arts Center, WI; Woman Made Gallery, IL; Betty Brinn Children’s Museum; Var Small Works Gallery, WI; New York Arts Program Loft, NY; Satélite, WI; and Gray Area, WI.